npuchenbowen/2018.M3.BlockChain/README.md

 * __Project Presentation__: 4.19 Fri (in class)
 * Grade in letters (e.g., A+, A-, ... ,D+, D, F). __A- or above < 30% and B- or above < 90%__.
 * The level of background knowledge may vary among students, but it will be ignored in grading.
 Grading will be strictly based on outcome, not on effort or progress.

+## Final Report
+* Independent study report on any subject related to blockchain and digital currency
+* Strictly individual (required course)
+* Examples of subject:
+  * Business Proposal (e.g., whitepaper)
+  * Mechanism of Altcoins
+  * Price Analysis
+  * Summary/reproduction of academic papers
+* Grading standard
+  * Quality of writing
+  * Effort in ground work (data collection, market demand analysis)
+  * Completeness and coverage
+* Presentation requried for FinTech students if not all